Pay Traffic Ticket in PennsylvaniaPage OverviewSUMMARY: How to Pay a Pennsylvania Traffic Ticket

-Note that if you don’t respond to the ticket or appear in court within your allotted amount of time, the court will likely issue a bench warrant for your arrest.
+If you don't respond to the traffic ticket or appear in court within your allotted amount of time, the court will likely issue a bench warrant for your arrest.

-If you can’t find this information because you’ve lost your ticket, check our section on obtaining a replacement traffic ticket.
+To retrieve this information after you've lost your ticket, check our section on obtaining a replacement PA traffic ticket.

-Generally, commercial driver’s license (CDL) holders handle ticket payment the same way other drivers do.
+Generally, commercial driver's license (CDL) holders in Pennsylvania handle ticket payments the same way other drivers do.
 The main differences lie in reporting the tickets and the penalties.

 For more information related to CDL holders, consult the Pennsylvania Commercial Driver's Manual.

 Pleading "guilty" isn't your only option; if you want to contest the traffic ticket, you can do so in court.